mcclatchy/docpub/docpub-planning-notes.md

 * TK: use admin inlines for batch upload?

-* PUNT: create bookmarklet that can grab a PDF open in your browser?
-	* enable post API and/or just pre-populate Django admin?
-	* e.g. [domain]/admin/docs/document/add/?link=URL

 * IN PROGRESS: click to copy the embed code in the admin:
 	* e.g. https://codepen.io/shaikmaqsood/pen/XmydxJ/